ibnuda/fpmortals/manuscript/complete.md

 dengan mudah.
 Misal, menambah dua spasi ketika kita memasuki sebuah struktur berlapis.

-A> Not four spaces.
-Not eight spaces.
-Not a TAB.
-A>
-A> Two spaces.
-Exactly two spaces.
-This is a magic number we can hardcode, because A> every other number is **wrong**.
-A>
 A> Bukan empat spasi.
 Bukan delapan spasi.
 Bukan TAB.
 A>
 A> Dua spasi.
 Pas dua spasi.
 Ini satu-satunya angka yang bisa kita gunakan A> secara langsung karena angka lain adalah **sesat**!

-Finally, if we cannot request a `MonadReader` because our application does not provide one, we can always return a `ReaderT`

 Dan paling penting, bila kita tidak dapat meminta sebuah `MonadReader` karena aplikasi kita tidak menyediakannya, kita dapat mengembalikan sebuah `ReaderT`